Aims of the Committee

 Dr. Maria Dolores Lozano, Spain

-Maria Dolores Lozano, MD, FIAC (Spain)
+Maria Dolores Lozano, MD, MIAC (Spain)

 Professor of Pathology at the School of Medicine, University of Navarra and Director of the Department of Pathology, Clínica University of Navarra.
 Currently President of the Spanish Society of Pathology (SEAP-IAP) and the Spanish division of IAP.